 Prayer that move mountains make the impossible happen.
 They are prayers for miracles.

 The failure to be granted requests for miracles frustrates many Christians.
-But these frustrations are unneccessary.
+But these frustrations are unnecessary.

 The will to accept God’s will